vijaysharma9/wpjmcl/readme.txt

 == Changelog ==

 = 1.0.1 =
-* New - Ability to bookmark company when WP Job Manager - Bookmarks plugin is enabled
+* New - Ability to bookmark company when WP Job Manager - Bookmarks plugin is enabled.
+* Fix - Installer fail to run on the new install.
+* Fix - Various notices/warnings.

 = 1.0.0 =
 * First release.